blake-mealey/mantle-docs/docs/configuration.md

   `playerChoice`.
 - `avatarCollisionType`: The experience's avatar collision type.
 Valid options: `outerBox`, `innerBox`.
+- `developerProducts`: A dictionary of product names to [`DeveloperProduct`](#developerproduct) objects.

 In order to configure the name and description of an experience, use the `name` and `description` fields of the [`PlaceTemplate`](#placetemplate) for the experience's start place.

+### DeveloperProduct

+A developer product contains the fields:

+- `name`: The display name of the developer product on the Roblox website and in-game.
+  - **Required**
+- `price`: The price of the developer product in Robux.
+  - **Required**
+- `description`: The description of the developer product on the Roblox website and in-game.

+Because Roblox does not offer any way to delete developer products, when a product is "deleted" by Rocat, it is updated in the following ways:

+1. Its description is updated to: `Name: <name>\nDescription:\n<description>`
+2. Its name is updated to `zzz_Deprecated(<date-time>)` where `<date-time>` is the current date-time in `YYYY-MM-DD hh::mm::ss.ns` format.

+Currently developer product icons are not supported.

 ### PlaceTemplate